hkparker/TLB/README.md

       Average Time: 0.000s ± 0.000s
 ------------------------------
 ••••
-Ran 36 of 36 Specs in 1.047 seconds
+Ran 36 of 36 Specs in 1.030 seconds
 SUCCESS! -- 36 Passed | 0 Failed | 0 Pending | 0 Skipped PASS
-coverage: 90.3% of statements
+coverage: 91.9% of statements
 ok  	github.com/hkparker/TLJ	1.090s
 ```

 License
 -------

-This project is licensed under the MIT license, see LICENSE for more information.
+This project is licensed under the MIT license, see LICENSE for more example.